MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.fr-FR/OfficeUpdates/Update-history-beta-channel.md

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
 > - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
-To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+To learn more,[read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
 In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]
 >